fred1608/KSPython/README.md

 This is a library called KSPython, made to help people design Kerbal Space Program rockets.
 It features quick to use syntax for prototyping and simulations.

+## Documentation

+Full documentation of functions can be found at: https://kspython.readthedocs.io/en/latest/

 ## Installation